 - Top 10 Disneyland AND California Adventure Park Hopper Rides

 There are also attractions in each area, these are not rides but more things to see and do.
 If something is worth seeing we will point it out.
-There are also a lot of Character interactions available and while some a random there are lots of regular set pieces and we will point these out too.
+There are also a lot of Character meet and greets available and while some a random there are lots of regular set pieces and we will point these out too.

-A Galaxy’s Edge has been Disney’ big project for a good few years now.
-To the point very little has really happened with regards to new rides, or new areas for several years as they plowed full speed ahead with building a fully realized galactic outpost in the park.
-Opening in May 2019 to little fanfare the area is still a bit unfinished.
-With only one of the two promised rides opened and no real attractions available its not quite up to muster yet.
-So much so we are holding off our visit ready for the full opening of all rides and attractions in the park.
+A Galaxy’s Edge has been Disney’s big project for a good few years now: to the point very little has really happened with regard to new rides, or new areas for several years as they plowed full speed ahead with building a fully realized galactic outpost in the park.
+After Disney acquired the Star Wars franchise, it made sense to build a new land for Star Wars and Disney fans alike to visit.
+The area consists of 2 main rides: Millenium Falcon: Smugglers Run and Rise of Resistance.

 When I was 7 the thought of piloting the Millenium Falcon would put me in a dizzy spin, now far too many years later, it still does.
 And the Smugglers run does just that, well for two of the six ride occupants anyway.
-This interactive adventure takes riders aboard the Falcon and out into the Galaxy on your very own mission where your actions actually affect, loosely, the outcome of the mission – Review Pending…
+This interactive adventure takes riders aboard the Falcon and out into the Galaxy on their very own mission where your actions actually affect, loosely, the outcome of the mission – Our Rating 4.5 – Read More…

 Main Street, USA